jhucsf/fall2020/resources/exam1review.md

 # Exam 1 Practice Questions

 These questions are designed to aid your review of the material covered by the first exam.
-They is not representative of the difficulty, type, or length of the questions on the exam.
+They are not representative of the difficulty, type, or length of the questions on the exam.

 ## Q1.
 Number Representation
 <ol type="a">